email-all-chars-within-ascii-cli2.0.1

 We're going to prepare for the worst and deliver all our templates ready for ANY encoding, conforming to 7bit spec: no characters beyond first 126 decimal point.

-Check out the API version which works well in Gulp environment.
+Check out the API of this CLI which works well in Gulp environment.